Over the next few days, I am going to be writing on a new Financial Intelligence series – Assets and Liabilities

 Asset refers to anything of economic value (skill, property, shared, etc.) owned by a Corporation or an individual that can easily be converted into cash and used to pay debts, meet obligations or generate income.

-An asset is any form in which wealth can be stored and held – long lasting item of property that can be reasonably expected to contribute to the future profits of a business.
+An asset is any form in which wealth can be stored and held – a long lasting item of property that can be reasonably expected to contribute to the future profits of a business.

 Robert Kiyosaki has an even simpler definition for asset especially when it has to do with your personal finance.